jawah/niquests/docs/user/quickstart.rst

     ``timeout`` is not a time limit on the entire response download;
     rather, an exception is raised if the server has not issued a response for ``timeout`` seconds (more precisely, if no bytes have been received on the underlying socket for ``timeout`` seconds).
-If no timeout is specified explicitly, requests do not time out.
+If no timeout is specified explicitly, requests use the default according to your HTTP verb.
+Either 30 seconds or 120 seconds.

 Errors and Exceptions